Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Applications

 In 1970, Williams and Watts introduced the Fourier sine and cosine transform of the stretched exponential function to describe dielectric response as function of frequency \cite{WiWa70}.
 Their intuition is remarkable, since they were neither aware of earlier uses of the stretched exponential in the time domain, nor had they the technical means of actually computing the Fourier transform: based on analytic expressions for $\beta=1$ and $\beta=0.5$, they courageously extrapolated to $\beta=0.38$.
 In a subsequent paper \cite{WiHa71} it is quite obvious that the curves, perhaps drawn with a curving tool, are not really fits to the data.

 It was noticed soon that series expansions can be used to calculate the Fourier transform of the stretched exponential in the limit of low or high frequencies \cite{WiWD71,LiPa80,MoBe84}.
 Based on this, computer routines were implemented that complemented these series expansions by explicit integration for intermediate frequencies \cite{DiWB85,ChSt91}.
 In actual fit routines, it was found more convenient to interpolate between tabulated values than to calculate the Fourier transform explicitely \cite{Mac97}.
-Other experimentalists fit their data with the Havriliak-Negami function, and use some approximations \cite{AlAC91,AlAC93} to express their results as Kohlrausch-Williams-Watts parameters.
+Other experimentalists fit their data with the Havriliak-Negami function (a Cauchy-Lorentz-Debye spectrum decorated with \textit{two} fractional exponent) and use some approximations \cite{AlAC91,AlAC93} to express their results as Kohlrausch-Williams-Watts parameters.
+This clearly shows the need for an efficient implementation of the Fourier transform of the stretched exponential.